rcarmo/onepage-by-spec/decisions.md

 - **Rationale**: To prioritize frequently accessed links for improved user efficiency.
 - **Implementation**: Not yet implemented; planned to store frequency data and reset it after 7 days.

+## 11. Arrow Key Rendering in Key Indicator
+- **Rationale**: To improve the visual representation of arrow key presses.
+- **Implementation**: Arrow key presses are rendered as Unicode glyphs (←, →, ↑, ↓) in the key indicator.

 ## 10. Documentation and User Instructions
 - **Rationale**: To assist users in understanding dashboard functionalities.
 - **Implementation**: Included a documentation footer with usage instructions, which hides upon user interaction.